wq2a/Cloud/README.md

 ### Protocol (HTTP like protocol)
 In this project, we will generate HTTP like protocol.
 ####Request
 Several types of requests will be considered in this project, for example, GET, POST, PUT and DELETE.
 The GET method is used to get a file or get the name list of a directory.
 The POST method is used to check authentication or close the connect.
 The PUT method is used to upload a file.
-The DDELETE method is used to delete a file on cloud.
+The DELETE method is used to delete a file on cloud.
 Meanwhile, user cloud define any type of property in the request.
 #### Response
 The Status code is the same as HTTP protocol, we will use 200, 401, 404 and so on.
 ### Salt (cryptography)